bmink/Dominos_House_Plans/README.md

 The roof hinges were attached at the back panel of the house, though this is a matter of taste, the hinges could be placed on either side.

 Though the roof is heavy, I still think it could be blown open by strong wind gusts, so it needs to be secured in place on the side opposite of the hinges.
-I used two hook-and-eye latches on either corner of the house.
+I used two hook-and-eye latches on either corner for this.

 I also added 1/4 in. [weather stripping](https://a.co/d/60jw5ea) between the house and the roof for a better seal and bit of cushioning.